dakom/frpong/README.md

 # [Live Demo](https://dakom.github.io/frpong)
 ----

-FRPong is a proof-of-concept for architecting a game on the web.
+FRPong is a proof-of-concept for architecting a game on the web using a combo of technologies (Purescript, SodiumFRP, Rust/Wasm, Typescript, WebGL/WebAudio, etc.)

 ## Controls